PistrunXvX/PistrunXvX/README.md

 # 💫 About Me:
 🔭 Hi!
-I'm a Junior Fullstack Developer<br>currently looking for a job in my field
+I'm a Middle Fullstack Developer<br>currently looking for a job in my field

 ## 🌐 Socials: